 The Project Site contains a farmhouse that was constructed in the early- to mid-19th century, but as detailed in DEIS Chapter 14, "Historic Resources," the New York State Office of Parks, Recreation, and Historic Preservation (OPRHP) determined that the farmhouse is not eligible for listing on the State or National Register (S/NR) of Historic Places due to significant loss of integrity.
 As there are no properties that are listed on or determined eligible for listing on the S/NR on the Project Site or in the study area (see DEIS Chapter 14, "Historic Resources"), the Preferred Alternative would have no adverse impacts on historic architectural resources.
 With the Preferred Alternative, the farmhouse would not remain in its current location.
-Given the "significant loss of integrity, most notably the setting, design, feeling and association,"18 the Applicant would coordinate with the Town on whether further mitigation was appropriate for the farmhouse's removal or other community needs.
+Given the "significant loss of integrity, most notably the setting, design, feeling and association," the Applicant would coordinate with the Town on whether demolition or other options the Town or community may undertake for the farmhouse's relocation off-site were appropriate.